 We know the link between SEO and content marketing can sometimes seem like an arcane secret only digital wizards and Internet gods know.
 What is the difference between the two?
-Our heroes are here to vanquish your confusion and explore just why content marketing and SEO make for an inseparable power duo.
+We are here to vanquish your confusion and explain why content marketing and SEO are an inseparable power duo.

 It’s easy to understand why people sometimes confuse SEO with content marketing.
-To help make the distinction clear, we’ll define SEO and content marketing separately and explore how their goals differ.
+To help make the distinction clear, we’ll explain how SEO and content marketing differ, and talk about the unique goals they aim to achieve.

 The goals of SEO